 Balayage is applied using a freehand method, suitable for most hair types.
 You won’t be in the hairdressers as long as if you were having foil highlights for example, and the upkeep of the balayage hairstyle requires less maintenance.

-The depth of the balayage you choose can depend on the amount of time you’ll spend in the salon.
-Your colourist will want to understand exactly the colours you’re wanting to achieve, and depending on your natural hair colour, it may take longer for your colourist to lighten your hair to get to the ideal colour you want.
-We’d say book a few hours out in your calendar, and relax in the hands of Paul Edmonds very best colourists.
+As balayage involves applying hair dye by hand, this will depend on the colours you’re looking to achieve.
+Simple highlights take 45 minutes whereas a layered balayage take up to three hours.
+Depending on your natural hair colour, it may take longer for your colourist to lighten your hair to get to the ideal colour you want.
+We’d say book a few hours out in your calendar, and relax in the hands of Paul Edmonds very best colourist.

 For a typical hair colouring, foil is often used, or “block colour” is painted on to get you to the full head of colour you want to achieve.
-As balayage is painted on freehand, you’ll get a much more natural look, without the worry of “stripey colour” after your visit.
-Balayage is totally bespoke to you and your requirements, so you can have a unique and natural looking colour done by our colourits.
+As balayage highlights are painted on freehand, you’ll get a much more natural look, without the worry of “stripey colour” after your visit.
+Balayage is totally bespoke to you and your requirements, so you can have a unique and natural looking colour done by our colourists.

 Does Balayage sound like the right colour choice for you?
 If so, get in touch with our salon today to book your appointment with one of our talented colourists!